 5. FTP-Link Kasa Cam KC120

-Compact indoor camera with support for Amazon Alexa and the Google Assistant
+Compact indoor camera that works with Alexa and the Google Assistant

 Resolution: 1080p Full HD | Night Vision: Yes, up to 25 feet | Smart home integration: Yes; Amazon Alexa, and Google Assistant | Cloud storage: Yes, free for two days | Audio: Yes, two-way | Local storage: No